dharmab/bmw-f750gs-f850gs/engine-oil-and-filter.md

 1. Wait for oil to stop draining from upper sump
 1. Replace 5mm drain bolt and T-50 drain bolt, using new crush washer
-1. Use some of the old oil to lubricate the seal on the new oil filter.
+1. Use some oil to lubricate the seal on the new oil filter.
 1. Install new filter _carefully_.
 The location of the filter will require installation using an oil filter wrench.
 However, care must be taken not to over-tighten the filter, or the seal will be damaged and cause an oil leak.
 The